 - Complete the entire course of any prescribed antibiotic so that it can be fully effective and not breed resistance.

-- Practise good hygiene and use appropriate infection control procedures.
+- Practise good hygiene such as hand-washing and use appropriate infection control procedures.

 Transmission of antibiotic resistant bacteria in hospitals